-A joint project of the Ministry and the City Hub and Walls-Ortiz Gallery at City Seminary, the Creative Community Care Virtual Residency brings together socially-engaged Christian creatives from New York City, Indianapolis, Chicago, Los Angeles, Charlotte, and Corsicana (Tx) for peer mentor support, learning, and sharing.
+A joint project of the Ministry in the City HUB and Walls-Ortiz Gallery at City Seminary, the Creative Community Care Virtual Residency brings together socially-engaged Christian creatives from New York City, Indianapolis, Chicago, Los Angeles, Charlotte, and Corsicana (Tx) for peer mentor support, learning, and sharing.
 From March – December 2021, residents developed local projects in their respective cities, exploring creative practices of care in the context of community.
 Projects engage the concerns and questions of the pandemic period (mutual aid, care re-imagined for social distance, etc.) at the intersection of the arts, learning, faith, and the city.
 Learn more about our residency team and artists here.

 Sophia Dawson (New York, NY) : For Such is the Kingdom

 For Such is the Kingdom is a series of portraits and murals featuring children.
 It stems from my work as a facilitator at Rikers Island and my interactions with the young people that are detained there.
 I am truly interested in the notion of innocence, especially black innocence.
 I am also interested in the potential that each child carries.
 Testify is a photographic and sound based public art project that highlights testimonies from the year 2020.
 Phase one of the project features portraits of individuals selected by the NYC Mayor’s Office of Criminal Justice’s Youth Council.
 Each youth council member will conduct audio interviews with each subject in order to capture their testimony.
 Testify will be installed on the fences of basketball courts, public housing, empty lots, construction sites and other facades and will span across all five boroughs.

 d’Angelo dia (Charlotte, NC) : Dichotomy: a poetic response to nurturing community, self awareness, and the pandemic